Luxor001/id3king/README.md

 Download [NodeJS](https://nodejs.org) and install in your system.

 * Clone the repo (or simply download the provided .zip file).
-* Do a 'npm install' in the root directory to download all required dependencies.
+* Do a 'npm install' in the root directory to download all the required dependencies.
 * Import the [Database](id3king.sql) into a MySQL compatible RDBMS.
 * Modify the [Configuration File](backend/config.json) to set database credentials and security options.
-* Start the server with 'node index' and the connect to http://localhost:8081.
+* Start the server with 'node index' and then connect to http://localhost:8081.

 ## Author